The Geometric Anatomy of Capability Acquisition in Transformers: Methods

-\emph{Training.} AdamW optimizer with cosine learning rate schedule (1K-step warmup, peak LR $3{\times}10^{-4}$ for nano--small, $1{\times}10^{-4}$ for medium--large), weight decay 0.1, gradient clipping at 1.0, batch size 64.
-Training data is generated on-the-fly: each batch samples uniformly across all 8 tasks and 3 levels.
-Loss is masked to answer tokens only (positions after the \texttt{=} delimiter).
-Training runs for 100K steps (nano--small) or 200K steps (medium--large).
+\emph{Training.} AdamW with cosine LR schedule (1K warmup, peak $3{\times}10^{-4}$ for nano--small, $1{\times}10^{-4}$ for medium--xlarge), weight decay 0.1, batch size 64.
+Data is generated on the fly with uniform sampling across tasks and levels.
+Loss is masked to answer tokens only.
+Training runs 100K steps for nano--small, 200K for medium--xlarge.
 Character-level tokenization with vocabulary size 41.

-\emph{Checkpointing.} Dense-where-it-matters schedule: every 100 steps for the first 10K steps, every 500 steps from 10K--50K, and every 2{,}000 steps from 50K onward, yielding $\sim$206 checkpoints per model for 100K-step runs.

-\emph{Evaluation.} At every checkpoint, we evaluate all 24 task$\times$level combinations on a fixed test set of 1{,}000 examples each (24{,}000 total).
-We record per-task accuracy, mean log-probability over correct answers, and per-item correctness flags.
-Following \citet{schaeffer2023emergent}, we use continuous log-probability metrics alongside accuracy to avoid the emergence mirage.